nt2311-vn/checkdiff_fullfill/README.md

     git clone git@github.com:nt2311-vn/checkdiff_fullfill.git
     ```

-1. Export two dataset as csv as link above and named IF.csv, WO.csv as their nature and move to data folder
+1. Export two dataset as csv as link above and named IF.csv, WO.csv as their nature.
+Move to datasets to folder data

-1. Use and command line (cmd) or terminal and move to the download folders
+1. Use and command line (cmd) or terminal, make sure your terminal or cmd is at this folder